 The company provides products and services that contribute to the advancement of culture, science, technology and industry, as well as to improved health and environmental protection.

 We are excited to have Streets as a member of the Australia Zoo family!
 Between WWI and WWII, Edwin (‘Ted’) Street, with the help of his wife and brother, laid the foundations for what would ultimately become Australia’s biggest and best-known ice-cream manufacturer.

 Streets ice-cream was originally made in the back shed by Ted.
 He would then sell these to neighbours along with sweets, cakes and lemonade.
 Popularity grew and he soon used a cart, then a one-horse-power motorbike to sell Streets ice-cream.

 It continued to grow and, today, Streets ice-cream is sold throughout Australia and New Zealand with well known brands such as Magnum, Paddle Pop and Blue Ribbon tempting ice-cream lovers.
 Crikey, our guests love munching on these truly iconic Aussie ice-creams!

 Boral have been a Gold Corporate Sponsor since January 2008.

-Boral has signed an agreement with Australia Zoo to plant the Koala Fodder Plantation on the Narangba quarry site, giving Australia Zoo and local koala carer groups access to the fodder to feed injured, orphaned koalas and resident koalas.
+Boral has signed an agreement with Australia Zoo to plant a Koala fodder plantation on Petrie quarry buffer land, giving Australia Zoo and local Koala carer groups access to the fodder to feed injured & orphaned Koalas, as well as resident koalas.

-When the koala fodder trees reach a suitable stage of development they will be cropped or pruned to provide some of the feed for koalas at Australia Zoo and the Australia Zoo Wildlife Hospital, and and also for koalas being cared for by registered wildlife carers.
-This contribution from Boral will assist in a small way to the overall needs of sick and injured koala in the region.
+The koala fodder trees are being cropped or pruned on a regular basis to provide some of the feed for koalas at Australia Zoo and the Australia Zoo Wildlife Hospital, and also provide food for Koalas being cared for by registered wildlife carers.
+This contribution from Boral assists in a small way to the overall needs of sick and injured Koalas in the region.